upbound/docs/content/providers/provider-aws/authentication.md

 After the provider finishes installing verify Crossplane applied the
 {{<hover label="sa" line="5">}}annotation{{</hover>}}
-on the service account from the RuntimeConfig.
+on the service account from the DeploymentRuntimeConfig.

 {{<hint "note" >}}
 <!-- vale Google.WordList = NO -->